 In writing these review papers he told me:

 “We look at this as an opportunity to really think about the field, and try to conceptualize what is happening.”

 We also discussed their collaboration with Kite Pharma, something of relevance to conferences this week as we head off to BMT Tandem and the ASCO-SITC meeting.

-Subscribers can login to read the latest expert interview, or you can gain access below to the latest article in our Journal Club series…
+Subscribers can login to read the latest expert interview and the latest article in our Journal Club series…

 There was a time when it seemed that all the good news emerging in cancer research was on breast cancer, that is clearly no longer true as other tumour types have seen some leaps and bounds with different modalities, including areas previously thought to be a graveyard for big Pharma, such as metastatic melanoma, for example.

 That said, after the excellent developments in hormone-sensitive disease and the identification of the HER2 oncogene, we now have CDK4/6 as a validated target in metastatic breast cancer.